Injury Case Denied? 5 Causes of a Rejected Claim in California

 What Should You Do If Your Claim Was Rejected?

-Insurers are required to tell you why your claim was rejected.
-Get it in writing and review it with a Santa Clara personal injury lawyer.
+Insurance companies must explain why your claim was rejected, and review it with a Santa Clara personal injury lawyer.

 Live in Santa Clara, CA?
 Know Your Rights

-If your injury occurred near El Camino Real, Levi’s Stadium, or Downtown Santa Clara, you’re not alone.
-In 2022, Santa Clara County recorded 8,648 fatalities and injury cases, according to the California Office of Traffic Safety (OTS).
+If your injury occurred near El Camino Real, Levi’s Stadium, or downtown Santa Clara, you are not alone.
+In 2022, Santa Clara County reported thousands of traffic-related injury and fatality cases, according to the California Office of Traffic Safety (OTS).

 FAQs About Rejected Claims in California